 What do we find in San Emiliano?

 Let us know on the internet and in other means of documentation that San Emiliano, the village in question, is the seventh population nucleus of the municipality.
 Although, we were left without knowing if it has 5 or 500 inhabitants.
 Finally we decided to get closer to know what it really is, demographically and sociologically speaking.
 The road goes up and down.
 We know, because we have read it before leaving, that on this complex orography of Paleozoic origin extends a Nourished oak, beech, chestnut and birch vegetation.
 Although we also regret, as we have learned from other sources, that the autochthonous flora has been partly replaced by repopulations of pines.
 Everything is there, we see it with our own eyes up the road, down the road.
 The books say that in the vicinity there is a great fauna of wild boar, grouse, raptor, hare, roe deer and even a bear.
 And we do not doubt it.
-Just before parking on the outskirts of the town we came across some abandoned vineyards.
-In this also the four lines that speak of San Emiliano are correct: "the cultivation of the vine, introduced in the area in the 11th century by the Benedictines, is little more than a memory".
+Just before parking on the outskirts of the town we came across some somewhat abandoned vineyards.
+In this, the four lines that speak of San Emiliano are also right: «the cultivation of the vine, introduced in the area in the eleventh century by the Benedictines, is little more than a memory».

 We contemplate the village before entering.
 A magical halo the crown.
 It is an elongated and sinuous low cloud like the road we have left.
 A lady is coming.
 Pull a rope to which a cow is attached.
 The cowbell passes by us as if it were in another dimension.
 She greets us with her hand and takes us out of self-absorption.
 Goodbye, very good.